 Which do you like better, work or play? ________________ Why is this so?

-Work is something that everyone (all) must do if they are to be healthy on the inside and healthy on the outside: healthy in ones soul (the "ME" inside my body) and healthy in ones society, where one lives.
+Work is something that everyone must do if he or she is to be healthy on the inside and healthy on the outside: healthy in one’s soul (the "Me" inside my body) and healthy in one’s society, where one lives.

 What happens if a person fails to work?
 What happens if a person fails to move his (or her) body or work his (or her) body?
 What happens if a person fails to work his (or her) mind to think and to learn?